canalplus/rx-player/doc/architecture/index.md

   - __the [Networking code](./net/index.md)__

     Perform manifest/segment requests, and parse them.
-    "_net_" in essence abstracts the transport protocol used (example:
+    "_Net_" in essence abstracts the transport protocol used (example:
     HSS/DASH) to provide an unified definition of a segment or manifest to the other modules.
     In theory, it should be the only directory to update when adding /